Cut QA Automation Costs by Up to 80%

 "Connection refused" or timeout

-Make sure your local dev server is running before starting the Ngrok tunnel.
-Double-check the port number matches (e.g. 8080, 3000, 5000).
+Make sure your staging server is running and accessible before starting the Ngrok tunnel.
+Double-check the URL and port number match (e.g. 8080, 3000, 5000).

 Ngrok tunnel not starting